 Somehow I’m not very fond of sponsored reviews, but I keep getting lots of emails for paid reviews.
-I check the software or product myself and after that I approve it for review.
+I check the software or product myself, and after that I approve it for review.
 If the product or service is free, I do the review for free.
-Otherwise I charge nominally depending upon how much a single license of that software or product would cost.
+Otherwise, I charge a nominal fee depending on how much a single license of that software or product would cost.

 From paid reviews, I make about $900 per month.
-Alternatively, you can always ask for a premium product for free testing, and you can write a review and put on your affiliate link, which will make more money, in the long run.
+Alternatively, you can always ask for a premium product for free testing, and you can write a review and include your affiliate link, which will make more money in the long run.

-I have been offering BlogSpot to WordPress services for a long time and have a long list of happy clients who are on WordPress now.
-One of the unique features that I offer with my service is complementary SEO service.
+I have been offering BlogSpot to WordPress migration services for a long time, and I have a long list of happy clients who are on WordPress now.
+One of the unique features that I offer with my service is complimentary SEO service.
 This service makes almost $500-$800 per month.
 Read more about BlogSpot to WordPress migration service.

-This is one service that I started last year, and within it’s launch I started getting clients for personal consultancy.
-In this coaching, I teach about SEO, how to blog for profit, blog marketing plan, Social media plans and in short everything which I have learned from my 4 years of blogging experience.
-I have been getting good reactions from all the students I have mentored till now and you can learn about it on my blog consultancy page.
-I target 15 hour of personal coaching in a month and charge $249 per hr for now.
+This is a service that I started last year, and within a short time of its launch I began getting clients for personal consultancy.
+With this coaching service, I teach about SEO, how to blog for profit, blog marketing plans, social media plans and everything else of interest that I have learned in my four years of blogging experience.
+I have been getting good reactions from all the students I have mentored so far, and you can learn about it on my blog consultancy page.
+I target 15 hours of personal coaching in a month, and charge $249 per hour for now.

-In between, I offered a few more services like WordPress SEO and WordPress theme development, but with time I retired them to bring something better, as the service sector requires a great deal of time, and time is always an issue for a professional blogger.
-I realized, instead of offering those 20-30$/hr of service, I could make the most out of time via blogging consultancy.
+I also offered a few other instructional services such as those for WordPress SEO and WordPress theme development, but in time I retired them to bring something better to the table, as the service sector requires a great deal of time, and time is always an issue for a professional blogger.
+I realized that instead of offering those services for $20-30/hour, I could make the most of my time with blogging consultancy.

-Well, these are just a few of the ways I use for blog monetization, and there are many more ad networks that I keep trying on my blog network.
-I keep playing with latest monetziation methods to make most out of my online journey.
-I will keep updating this page with latest ways, make sure you are subscribes to the ShoutMeLoud Email newsletter for updates.
+Well, these are just a few methods that I use for blog monetization, and there are many more ad networks that I keep trying on my blog network.
+I continue to play with the latest monetziation methods to make the most out of my online journey.
+I will keep updating this page with the latest methods I find successful, so make sure you are subscribed to the ShoutMeLoud email newsletter for updates.